snowplow-archive/snowplow.github.com/README.md

 	git checkout master

 Now we want to copy the static html files for the website into the root folder of the master branch.
 These will be the pages served by Github Pages.
 (Remember - we also add the `.nojekyll` file so Github pages doesn't use Jekyll to do any processing after we've finished the upload.)
+On Ubuntu / OSX:

 	cp -r _site/* . && rm -rf _site/

+On Windows:

+	cp _site/* -recurse ./
+	remove-item _site/* -recurse

 Now add and commit your changes: